Learning under Quantization for High-Dimensional Linear Regression: Main Theoretical Results

-Moreover, in the absence of quantization, our bound exactly reduces to the standard results presented in \citet{zou2023benign}.
-It is also worth noting that under the unbiased quantization assumption, parameter, gradient and activation quantization will not affect the $\mathrm{BiasErr}$ term \footnote{In absence of the unbiased assumption, the conditional expectation for $\boldsymbol{\eta}_t:=\mathbf{w}_t-\mathbf{w}^*$ (Eq. (\ref{conditional update})) involves additional terms related to quantization expectations, thereby introducing extra terms (related to parameter, output gradient and activation quantization) into bias.
-Our framework can easily extend to this case.
-The unbiased assumption is applied for theoretical simplicity.} To better uncover the effects of quantization, we consider two specific quantization regimes: multiplicative quantization and additive quantization. \begin{theorem}[\rm \textbf{Multiplicative quantization}] Under Assumption \ref{ass1}, \ref{ass: addd quantized}, \ref{ass2}, and \ref{ass3}, if there exist $\epsilon_d,\epsilon_l,\epsilon_p,\epsilon_a$ and $\epsilon_o$ such that for any $i\in \{d,l,p,a,o\}$, quantization $\mathcal{Q}_i$ is $\epsilon_i$-multiplicative with $\epsilon_i \leq O(1)$ and the stepsize satisfies $\gamma < \frac{1}{ \alpha_B C_\epsilon\mathrm{tr}(\mathbf{H})}$ \footnote{$C_\epsilon=(1+\epsilon_d)(1+2\epsilon_p+4\epsilon_o(1+\epsilon_a)(1+\epsilon_p)+2\epsilon_a(1+\epsilon_p))\leq O(1)$.}, then the excess risk can be upper bounded as follows.
+Crucially, in the absence of quantization, our excess risk bound reduces exactly to the standard results presented in \citet{zou2023benign}.
+It is also worth noting that under the unbiased quantization assumption, the quantization of parameter, output gradient, and activation do not affect bias error \footnote{For theoretical tractability and simplicity, our framework employs the unbiased quantization assumption (Assumption \ref{ass1}).
+Without this assumption, the conditional expectations of the parameter, output gradient, and activation quantization errors (i.e., quantization bias) would contribute to the bias error.
+We believe our framework is readily extendable to this general biased quantization setting.}.